Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/Switching_files_manually.md

 ---

-    title: Housekeeping for statistical files
+    title: "Housekeeping for statistical files"
-    linkTitle: SWITCH - Switch files manually
+    linkTitle: "SWITCH - Switch files manually"
-    weight: 340
+    weight: 330

----
-Transfer CFT extracts certain details for each transfer that you perform if you have defined the account (ACCNT) feature.
+---Transfer CFT extracts certain details for each transfer that you perform if you have defined the account (ACCNT) feature.
 This information is stored in a statistical file if you have defined TYPE = FILE.
 To manage the contents of this file, you can specify two criteria in the CFTACCNT object to trigger a switch (MAXREC and SWITCH).

 #### Automatic SWITCH